Skip to main content

 Not all chromosome changes can be seen under a microscope.
 Other lab tests can often detect these changes.

 Fluorescent in situ hybridization (FISH): This test looks more closely at cell DNA using special fluorescent dyes that only attach to specific genes or parts of particular chromosomes.
-FISH can find the chromosome changes (such as translocations) that are visible under a microscope in standard cytogenetic tests, as well as some changes too small to be seen with usual cytogenetic testing.
+FISH can find the chromosome changes (such as translocations) that are visible with a microscope in standard cytogenetic tests, as well as some changes too small to be seen with usual cytogenetic testing.

 FISH can be used to look for changes in specific genes or parts of chromosomes.
 It can be used on regular blood or bone marrow samples without growing them in a lab first.
 This means the results are often available more quickly than with regular cytogenetic testing.

 Polymerase chain reaction (PCR): This is a very sensitive test that can also find some gene and chromosome changes too small to be seen under a microscope.
-It is helpful in finding gene changes that are in only a few cells, making it good for finding small numbers of leukemia cells in a sample (like after treatment).
+It can be helpful in finding gene changes that are in only a few cells, making it good for finding small numbers of leukemia cells in a sample (like after treatment).

 Other molecular and genetic tests